A random Hall-Paige conjecture: Preliminaries

 \subsection{Generic elements, and choice of of $a_{\phi}, b_{\phi}, c_{\phi}$}

-The following definition is critical. \begin{definition} A group element $g\in G$ is \textbf{generic} if $g\neq \id$ and there are at most $n/10^{9000}$ solutions to $x^2=g$ in $G$. \end{definition} Let $N(G)$ denote the set of non-generic elements and note that $|N(G)|\leq 10^{9000}$.
+The following definition is critical. \begin{definition} A group element $g\in G$ is \textbf{generic} if $g\neq \id$ and there are at most $n/10^{9000}$ solutions to $x^2=g$ in $G$. \end{definition} Let $N(G)$ denote the set of non-generic elements and note that $|N(G)|\leq 10^{9000}$, simply as in a group with $n$ elements, the number of $g$ with more than $k$ square-roots is at most $n/k$.
 Similarly, we call vertices of $H_G$ generic if the corresponding group element is generic.

-As described in Section~\ref{sec:proofoutline}, it is critical to our method to pair up group elements with a fixed sum, where the fixed sum has some desirable properties.
+As described in Section~\ref{sec:proofoutline}, it is critical to our method to pair up group elements with a fixed sum (which can be viewed as defining a suitable involution $\phi$), where the fixed sum has some desirable properties.
 The following lemma serves to show that the pairing we desire exists.